JingeW/Dermoscopic-Image-ICL-GPT4/README.md

 ## Disclaimer
 This project is for academic research purposes only.
 The code in this repository is released under the MIT License.
-If you use this repository or the data provided, please cite the ISIC Archive.
+If you use the data provided, please cite the ISIC Archive.
 - [![License: CC0-1.0](https://licensebuttons.net/l/zero/1.0/80x15.png)](http://creativecommons.org/publicdomain/zero/1.0/)
 - [![License: CC BY 4.0](https://licensebuttons.net/l/by/4.0/80x15.png)](https://creativecommons.org/licenses/by/4.0/)
 - [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)